adibhanna/adibhanna/README.md

 I enjoy coding with Rust, Golang, and Typescript.

-Check out my Youtube channel, where I share coding tutorial ➡️ https://www.youtube.com/@adibhanna
+I share coding tutorials on Youtube: https://www.youtube.com/@adibhanna

-Or follow me on Twitter https://twitter.com/Adib_Hanna
+Follow me on Twitter https://twitter.com/Adib_Hanna

 <!--
 **adibhanna/adibhanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.